-Academic achievement in Taxation as subject at postgraduate level during previous studies is taken into account in admission to the Thesis option.
+Academic achievement at postgraduate level during previous studies is taken into account in admission to the Thesis option.

 Twelve months in the case of the Thesis option (879) and 24 months in the case of the Coursework option (889).
 In the case of the Coursework option (899), the research assignment and publishable article related to Research Assignment: Advanced Taxation 872 must be completed within two years after passing Advanced Taxation 871.